bposzewiecka/PhaseDancerSimulator/README.md

 ### Step 3: Setting environment variable TREE_SEG_DUP_DATA_DIR

-Environment variable *TREE_SEG_DUP_DATA_DIR* should point to directory where refrence genomes and simulation will be stored.
+Environment variable *TREE_SEG_DUP_DATA_DIR* should point to a directory where reference genomes and simulation will be stored.

 ```
 export TREE_SEG_DUP_DATA_DIR=/directory/where/simulations/will/be/stored
 ```

-To set *TREE_SEG_DUP_DATA_DIR* environment variable to current directory, following command shoud be executed.
+To set *TREE_SEG_DUP_DATA_DIR* environment variable to the current directory, following command should be executed:

 ```
 export TREE_SEG_DUP_DATA_DIR=`pwd`